 Dr. Rajashi Ghosh, associate professor of Human Resource Development (HRD) and Department Chair of Policy, Organization, and Leadership (POL), School of Education, Drexel University

-The purpose of this project is to research and develop the Compassionate Coaching Leader Index (CCLI).
+Project Description: The purpose of this project is to research and develop the Compassionate Coaching Leader Index (CCLI).
 Using an exploratory interpretivist lens, our team will interview leaders identified as compassionate in varied organizations (for-profit and nonprofit) who also have experience in highly stressful situations.
-Our interviews will be used as the basis for developing the CCLI, which will be further refined through field work in later stages of our project.
+Our interviews will be used as the basis for developing the CCLI, which will be further refined through fieldwork in the later stages of our project.
 The CCLI will be a leader facing index drawn from the recent work of Shuck et al. (2019), who examined the phenomenon of compassionate leadership and their tool, the Compassionate Leader Behavior Index (CLBI; e.g., integrity, accountability, empathy, authenticity, presence, and dignity).
 An index assessing leaders’ enactment of coaching with compassion can help to understand how effective leaders avoid compassion fatigue that may result from empathizing excessively and overcommitting in their role.
 There remains a growing need for compassionate leaders in all sectors to help organizations and employees cope with the pandemic and address the call for heightened awareness of social justice and equity, while simultaneously avoiding states of fatigue.
 Given the historical background of this time and space, an understanding of how leaders can enact compassion and sustain that compassion instead of becoming vulnerable to vicarious traumatization through fatigue is strongly warranted.
 This new tool could lead to insights about how leader development programs could be framed around the lens of positive leadership through compassion.

 2020 Projects and Descriptions